ZackRoland/UK_Car_Accident_Severity_Predictor/README.md

 ## Milestone 3:
 #### In this milestone, we finished any major preprocessing of our data.
 We then trained our first supervised learning model through Naieve Bayes and evaulated its preformance.
-Finally we compared our training and test error to determine if we was overfitting and discussed next steps.
+Finally we compared our training and test error to determine if we were overfitting and discussed next steps.
 [Milestone 3 File](milestone_3.md)<br>
 [Corresponding Code](milestone_3.ipynb)

 ## Final Milestone:
-#### 1-3 Summary of Final Milestone
+#### In this milestione, we proceeded with the training of our unsupervised model through PCA and evaluated its preformance.
+We compared our training and test error to determine if were overfitting.
+We conclude and discuss implications regarding False Positives and Negatives
 [Final Milestone File](final_milestone.md)<br>
 [Corresponding Code](final_milestone.ipynb)